opentripplanner/helsinki2025/index.md

 ### Wednesday to Friday: developers

+Wednesday to Friday will be a developer-focused working meeting.
+It will consist mostly of unorganized work either alone or in small groups, but there also might be short organized workshops and/or presentations.
-Wednesday to Friday will be a developer-focussed working meeting.
-To get a lot of value out of it, you should be familiar with OTP development.
+To get a lot of value out of it, you should be familiar with developing OTP itself.
 It will be at:

 HSL Helsinki ([OSM](https://www.openstreetmap.org/node/2136579378), [Google Maps](https://maps.app.goo.gl/32ER7zoCjRn56u1v7))
 Opastinsilta 6